provable-things/truffle-starter/README.md

 ```
   Contract: ETH Price Tests
     ✓ Should get contract instantiation for listening to events
-    ✓ Should have logged a new Provable query
+    ✓ Should have logged a new Provable query on contract creation
     ✓ Callback should have logged a new ETH price (4676ms)
     ✓ Should set ETH price correctly in contract
     ✓ Should revert on second query attempt due to lack of funds (120ms)
+    ✓ Should succeed on a second query attempt when sending funds (97ms)
   5 passing (6s)
 ```